-Five steps to gaining a residence permit
+Five steps to gain a residence permit

 Important information for students from non EU countries who have just arrived in Augsburg